Your Kidneys and How They Work

 Why Do Kidneys Fail?

-disease are diabetes and high blood pressure.
+The two most common causes of kidney disease are diabetes and high blood pressure.
 If your family has a history of any kind of kidney problems, you may be at risk for kidney disease.

 High Blood Pressure